andreaspts/DRL_Navigation_Project/report.md

 The precise average score is 13.02 there.
 ```

-In Training run 2, we used the epsilion decay rate 0.95 and followed an over greedier policy.
+In Training run 2, we used the epsilion decay rate 0.95 and followed an overall greedier policy.
 We also set the theta parameter for the soft update to a slightly bigger value in the dqn_agent.py file.

 The respective results are plotted and printed below.
 The environment is solved much faster following the greedier policy and following a harder update.